Customizations

 Prior to 3.0, controlling which categories appear in the navigation bar was controlled by a Ruby initializer that you needed to modify.
 While the 2.x series will still support this scheme, Open OnDemand 3.0 will not.
 3.0 will only support the nav_categories property.

-Here is the 2.0 documentation for controling the navbar.
+Here is the 2.0 documentation for controlling the navbar.

 Using manifests to create menu items